 When you check out, you may not even realize that you’re being set up for recurring delivery.
 Also, unless you go in and select different items, Epicured will send you the same exact meals each week on the same day, which is atypical of a meal subscription service.
 Unless you want the same items you ordered over and over, you’ll have to go in and make edits each week.

 Weekly deliveries can be changed, and meals can be edited, skipped, or canceled easily on the website with just a few clicks.
 You can also edit delivery dates and subscription details online with no fuss.

 Choosing Meals: A La Carte

-Epicured has an expansive menu, with roughly 30 heat-and-eat entrees, a choice of eight salads, four soups, and over 20 protein, grain, and vegetable sides.
-There's also a selection of breakfasts, snacks, beverages, and desserts to choose from, and everything on the menu is always low FODMAP and gluten-free.
+Epicured has an expansive menu, with roughly 35 heat-and-eat entrees, a choice of 12 salads and bowls, 10 soups, and over two dozen protein, grain, and vegetable sides.
+There's also a selection of breakfasts, snacks, and beverages to choose from, and everything on the menu is always low FODMAP and gluten-free.

 The menu stays mostly the same, but there are some seasonal additions and specials that are offered with collaborators.